ThalesPrado/Clustering_Packaging/README.md

-***Main goal of the project is to create a rational to reduce the packing tacking into account number of items solds and margin per SKU.
-Here for instance all the items in cluster would be recommended to take this action to improve margin**.
+***Main goal of the project is to create a rational to reduce the packaging taking into account number of items solds and margin per SKU.
+Here for instance all the items in cluster 2 possibly could be used to reduce the packaging to improve margin**.

 Thank you 🙏